Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: LPI Design Against Multi-Intercept Threats

-It is noticed that the objective function \eqref{eq:P1-a} involves a function ${\cal F}\left( \cdot\right)$.
+It is noticed that the constraint \eqref{eq:P1-b} involves a function ${\cal F}\left( \cdot\right)$.
 In the practical scenario, the specific information of the function ${\cal F}\left( \cdot\right)$ tends to be unknown by the OFDM-ISAC BS, which makes the original problem extremely tricky.
-To address this issue, we aim to transform the objective function \eqref{eq:P1-a} into a more tractable form.
+To address this issue, we aim to transform the constraint \eqref{eq:P1-b} into a more tractable form.